mangomadhava/al-folio/_pages/mridangam.md

         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/m1.jpeg' | relative_url }}" alt="" title="example image"/>
     </div>
     <div class="col-sm-4 mt-3 mt-md-0">
          I started learning mrdangam from <a href="https://srinathlayam.com/?page_id=26">Srinath Bala</a> of the <a href = "https://jayamangala.org/" > Jayamangala School of Music and Dance </a> in Maryland, from the age of 6 years, regularly for 10 years.
 I still take advanced training from my guru for concerts, dance recitals, etc.  I started accompanying at the age of 12 and accompany Carnatic musicians and dancers of the DC area, visiting artists from India, and artists in India as well.
 I also actively participate in percussion ensembles and music festivals in the DC area.
-I recently started learning tabla from Anirudh Alva Changogoti.
+I recently started learning tabla from Anirudh Alva Changokoti.
     </div>
 </div>